Faris-Abuali/React-Redux-Toolkit/README.md

-# Super Simple & Basic App just for the sake of Understanding React Redux Toolkit
+# Super Simple & Basic App
+##  just for the sake of getting started with React Redux Toolkit